bitfocus/companion-module-skaarhoj-rawpanel/HELP.md

 If this is enabled, all HWC's with an LED will light a dim white when the button is black in Companion (mimics normal SKAARHOJ behaviour).
 Turn this off if you want them to turn completely off.
 (This would be more in line with how Companion does it usually)

+This does not affect the "light up" effect that all 32 of these API buttons support.
+They will light up bright when pressed/latched and light dim or off when not pressed/latched.
+Just like you will see the yellow bar on the standard streamdeck displays.

 ##### 5. TCP Timeout

 Usually, just leave this on its default value **"5000"** or 5 seconds, but this is how often the module will ping the panel and provide the max time before a disconnect is discovered.
 This setting can be set in the range: "1000 -> 300000" or "1 sec -> 5 min"